peteroupc/peteroupc.github.io/colorgen.md

 <a id=sRGB></a>
 ### sRGB

 Among RGB color spaces, one of the most popular is the sRGB color space.
-The _sRGB color space_ is a "working space" for describing red-green-blue colors and is based on the color output of cathode-ray-tube monitors.
+The _sRGB color space_ is a "working space" for describing RGB colors and is based on the color output of cathode-ray-tube monitors.
 (For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)<sup>[(6)](#Note6)</sup>

-Unlike with many other RGB color spaces, sRGB's _transfer function_ does not use gamma encoding; the function is not the same as applying the exponent 1/2.2, but rather uses a similar formula.
+Unlike with many other RGB color spaces, sRGB's _transfer function_ does not use gamma encoding; the function is not the same as applying the exponent 1/2.2, but rather uses a formula with a similar conversion curve.
+The sRGB proposal recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

 The following methods convert colors between linearized and companded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;
-the sRGB proposal has different values for this threshold.)
+the sRGB proposal has a different value for this threshold.)

     // Convert a color component from companded to linearized RGB METHOD LinearFromsRGB(c)